Linguatula serrata

 Linguatula serrata is a species of cosmopolitan zoonotic parasite, belonging to the tongueworm order Pentastomida.
 They are wormlike parasites of the respiratory systems of vertebrates.
 They live in the nasopharyngeal region of mammals.
 Cats, dogs, foxes, and other carnivores are normal hosts of this parasite.
 Apparently, almost any mammal is a potential intermediate host.

 Description

-The adult parasite is dorsoventrally flattened, tapering backwards resembling a vertebrate tongue, thus, inspiring the common name of "tongueworm."
+The adult parasite is dorsoventrally flattened, tapering backwards, resembling a vertebrate tongue thus, inspiring the common name of "tongueworm".

-Physical characteristics: males: 18–20 mm in length, while the females are 80–120 mm.
+Physical characteristics; males: 18–20 mm in length, while the females are 80–120 mm.

 Distribution

 L. serrata can be found worldwide but especially in warm subtropical and temperate regions.

 Behavior and ecology

 Life cycle

-Adult L. serrata embed their forebody into the nasopharyngeal mucosa, feeding on blood and fluids.
+Adult L. serrata embeds their forebody into the nasopharyngeal mucosa, feeding on blood and fluids.
 Females live at least two years and produce millions of eggs.
-Eggs exit the host in nasal secretion or, if swallowed, with feces.
+Eggs exit the host in nasal secretion or, if swallowed with feces.
 When swallowed by an intermediate host, the four-legged larvae (resembling a mite) hatch in the small intestine, penetrate the intestinal wall, and lodge in tissues, particularly in lungs, liver, and lymph nodes.
 The nymphal stage develops.
 When eaten by a definitive host, infective nymphs either attach in the upper digestive tract or quickly travel there from the stomach, reaching the nasopharynx.
 Females begin egg production in about six months.